atikul-islam-sajib/pix2pix/README.md

 For detailed documentation on the implementation and usage, visit the -> [pix2pix GAN Documentation](https://atikul-islam-sajib.github.io/pix2pix-deploy/).

+## User's guidance Notebook

+For detailed documentation on the implementation and usage using notebook, visit the [Notebook for CLI](./research/notebooks/ModelTrain_CLI.ipynb).

+For detailed documentation on the implementation and usage using notebook, visit the [Notebook for Import Modules](./notebooks/ModelTrain_Import_Modules.ipynb).

 ## Contributing

 Contributions to improve the project are welcome.
 Please follow the standard procedures for contributing to open-source projects.